 - The chosen type of treatment – what will be done with old artificial turf after it has been removed from the pitch?

-According to FIFA, there are four possible alternatives for using old artificial turf, starting from reusing it on football pitches and recycling of materials, to using it as waste fuel or disposing of it in landfills.
-When describing the impact of these alternatives on the environment, the order remains the same: the most sustainable alternative is to re-use the artificial turf on football pitches, which according to FIFA is not very widespread.
+According to FIFA, there are four possible alternatives for using old artificial turf, starting from reusing it on football fields and recycling of materials, to using it as waste fuel or disposing of it in landfills.
+When describing the impact of these alternatives on the environment, the order remains the same: the most sustainable alternative is to re-use the artificial turf on football fields, which according to FIFA is not very widespread.

 Read more about the FIFA guidelines on FIFA’s homepage.